Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Pure point diffraction, almost periodicity and translation bounded measure dynamical systems

-In this section, we have a look at pure point diffraction and almost periodicity from the point of dynamical systems.
-As discussed in the introduction, dynamical systems play a key role in the investigation of aperiodic order.
-In a companion article \cite{LSS}, we study related aspects for general dynamical systems.
+In this chapter, we have a look at pure-point diffraction and almost periodicity from the point of dynamical systems.
+As discussed in the introduction, dynamical systems play a key role in the investigation of Aperiodic Order.
+In the companion articles \cite{LSS,LS3}, we study related aspects for general dynamical systems.